EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 * The EnMAP-Box provides **Spectral Library Windows (SpectralLibrary #)** for visualizing spectra and managing their metadata.
 To visualize image spectra, activate the **Identify** tool along with the **Identify raster profiles**
   |identifytools| option.
 * Click on an image pixel, and SpectralLibrary #1 will automatically open, displaying the corresponding pixel spectrum (dotted line).
 The :guilabel:`Spectral Profile Sources` panel will also open automatically.
-Note that the plotted spectrum always corresponds to the top-most raster layer of the respective Map Window you click on, unless you change this in the :ref:`Spectral Profile Sources` panel.
+Note that the plotted spectrum always corresponds to the top-most raster layer of the respective Map Window you click on, unless you change this in the :guilabel:`Spectral Profile Sources` panel .

 * Familiarize yourself with the following tools in the Spectral Library #1 toolbar: